stefanzweifel/php-swiss-cantons/README.md

 ## Installation

+### Composer

 ```shell
 composer require "wnx/php-swiss-cantons"
 ```

+### Download

+If you don't have access to `composer` you can also download the latest release from the [releases tab](https://github.com/stefanzweifel/php-swiss-cantons/releases).
+Place the unzipped files in your project. **Don't forget to autoload all files within the `src` directory.**

 ## Usage
 Use the `CantonManager`  Class to interact with this package.
 Below you find an example how you can use with in the Laravel Framework.
 Further you find all public API methods for `CantonManager` and `Canton`.